 This tool is particularly helpful to novice house builders who do not have the experience or the necessary technical skills to conduct research and study to determine the estimated cost of the project.

-As the process of building cost estimation is complex, the soundness of the data obtained may also be questionable.
-However, this tool uses an advanced formula and well-established principles to provide an accurate cost that can be used in budget planning.
+As the process of building cost estimation is involved, the soundness of the data obtained may also be questionable.
+However, this tool uses an advanced formula and well-established principles to provide an accurate cost that can be in budget planning.

 EFFICIENT BUDGET PLANNING: